AzertyWasTaken/Ordinals/README.md

 ## Notations Complexity

+The complexity of a notation is the tokens count used in the expansion section (rounded by 5).

 ### General

-The complexity is the tokens count in the expansion section.

 | Ordinal | Notation | Complexity
 | - | - | -